LeonLukaschek/BachelorThesis/README.md

 ## How to run

 ### *tom_free_movement.py*
-For this, you have to executed the python file using
+For this, you have to execute the python file using
 ```console
 python3 tom_free_movement.py
 ```
 It will simulate the dynamics of the attitude simulator and plot the angular velocities and attitude.

 ### *tom_KF.py*
-For this, you have to executed the python file using
+For this, you have to execute the python file using
 ```console
 python3 tom_KF.py
 ```